ASTM A923 Detecting Detrimental Intermetallic Phase in Steels

 GET STARTED

-Introduction to ASTM A923
+ASTM A923 Introduction

 ASTM A923 establishes a standardized approach to assess the susceptibility of duplex austenitic/ferritic stainless steels to detrimental intermetallic phase formation.
 Intermetallic phases, such as sigma (σ), chi (χ), and others, form during the heat treatment or welding of these steels.
 The test method helps to detect, characterize, and quantify the presence of these phases.
+Three test methods are described in the ASTM A923 standard to classify duplex stainless steel structures: sodium hydroxide etch test, Charpy impact test, and ferric chloride corrosion test.

 ASTM A923 Test Method

 The ASTM A923 test method involves the macroscopic examination of specimens to observe the presence of intermetallic phases.
 The size, distribution, and morphology of the intermetallic phases are assessed.
-The test is conducted in the following steps:
+The test is conducted using the following steps:

 Ferric Sulfate-Sulfuric Acid Test (FISCH)